Quasiperiodicity in time evolution of the Bloch vector under the thermal Jaynes-Cummings model: Quasiperiodicity in the dynamics of the Bloch vector

-Here, we remember the following fact.
-We assume that the motion of the system is bounded in the phase space.
-Thus, an area, where all points of actually possible states of the system belong to, is finite.
-This implies that the sequence of the open neighbourhoods, $\sigma_{\mu_{0}}(\epsilon), \sigma_{\mu(\Delta t)}, \sigma_{\mu(2\Delta t)}, ...$, lies on the region of finite size.
-Hence, there has to exist a finite positive integer $N(>0)$ such that

-This is because every open neighbourhood of $\sigma_{\mu(n\Delta t)}$ for $n=0, 1, 2, ...$ has a finite equal area, which is determined by radius $\epsilon$.
-If the sequence of open neighbourhoods covers the entire finite region of actually possible states on the surface ${\cal M}_{\mbox{ \boldmath $I$}(0)}$, there must exist a certain finite positive integer $N$ that satisfies Eq.~(\ref{periodicity-open-neighbourhoods-phase-space-0}).

-The results obtained above hold even if we take arbitrary small $\Delta t$ and $\epsilon$.
-Hence, we understand that the motion of the integrable system bounded on the surface ${\cal M}_{\mbox{ \boldmath $I$}(0)}$ has to be periodic.
+From now on, we let ${\cal M}_{\mbox{ \boldmath $I$}(0)}$ represent the above surface specified with $I_{1}(0)$ and $I_{2}(0)$.
+Because of the Poincar{\`e}-Cartan integral invariant and Liouville's theorem, the motion of the integrable system bounded on the surface ${\cal M}_{\mbox{ \boldmath $I$}(0)}$ has to be periodic.
 This conclusion implies that the motion of the system is periodic along the trajectory of the time evolution being determined by Hamilton's equations.

 Moreover, we can extend this statement as follows.
 At first, we assume that $I_{1}(0)$ and $I_{2}(0)$ are the integrals of the motion of the system.
 Next, we regard these integrals as general angular momenta $I_{i}(\{q_{j}\},\{p_{j}\})$ for $i=1,2$.
 Let $\theta_{1}$ and $\theta_{2}$ be canonical angular variables of these angular momenta, so that $(\theta_{1},I_{1})$ and $(\theta_{2},I_{2})$ form canonical co-ordinates.
 Then, putting parameters $\theta_{i}$ along the loop as $\theta_{i}\in[0,2\pi)$ for $i=1,2$, we can consider both variables of $\theta_{1}$ and $\theta_{2}$ to be periodic,